philipmjohnson/ics314f13/src/morea/home.md

 ## Pedagogy

 ICS 314 consists of a sequence of [modules](modules), each typically taking a week to complete.
-Each module has the following
+Most modules have the following
 structure:

   * One or more [learning outcomes](outcomes), describing the major goals for the module.